How to improve citizen experience with UX-driven digital transformation

 Virtual waiting rooms are a service that, first and foremost, fulfill the functional and reliable tiers of the user needs hierarchy.
 In short, they keep websites online, no matter the demand.

-But our virtual waiting room solution does more than just that.
+But the virtual waiting room solution does more than just that.
+It enables a better experience by:

-- We tap into queue psychology by providing users with ample information about their wait time.
+- Tapping into queue psychology by providing users with ample information about their wait time.

-- We create universal usability and prevent errors by maintaining a user’s place in the queue whether they navigate away from the page or refresh it.
+- Creating universal usability and preventing errors by maintaining a user’s place in the queue whether they navigate away from the page or refresh it.

-- We reduce short-term memory load with a progress bar and queue number, so users don’t have to worry about how long their wait is.
+- Reducing short-term memory load with a progress bar and queue number, so users don’t have to worry about how long their wait is.

-- We create online fairness by ensuring that visitors are served in a first-in, first-out order.
+- Delivering online fairness by ensuring that visitors are served in a first-in, first-out order.

 There’s no doubt about it: the future of the public sector is digital.
 And for many citizens, websites have already become the face of government.